Quick answer

 Vessel Types & Exemptions

-In Idaho, all motorized vessels operated on idaho waters.
+In Idaho, registration is required for: All motorized vessels operated on Idaho waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized vessels operated on Idaho waters